Did you know?

 The quality of our local living environment has a direct impact on our health and well-being.
 Outdoor air pollution is one important environmental issue that directly affects the quality of people's lives.
 Despite national and international interventions and decreases in major pollutant emissions, the health impacts of urban air pollution continue to worsen, with air pollution set to become the top environmental cause of premature mortality globally by 2050.
 Air pollution in urban centres, often caused by transport and the use of small-scale burning of wood or coal, is linked to a range of health problems, from minor eye irritation to upper respiratory symptoms in the short-term and chronic respiratory diseases such as asthma, cardiovascular diseases and lung cancer in the long-term.
 Children and the elderly may be particularly vulnerable.

 Access to clean water is fundamental to human well-being.
 Despite significant progress in OECD countries in reducing water pollution, improvements in freshwater quality are not always easy to discern.
-In Lithuania, 81% of people say they are satisfied with water quality, the same as the OECD average.
+In Lithuania, 83% of people say they are satisfied with water quality, slightly lower than the OECD average of 84%.

 Governance - Lithuania expand

 Trust in government is essential for social cohesion and well-being.
 High voter turnout is a measure of citizens' participation in the political process.
-In the most recent elections for which data are available, voter turnout in Lithuania was 51% of those registered.
-This figure is lower than the OECD average of 68%.
+In the most recent elections for which data are available, voter turnout in Lithuania was about 57% of those registered; this figure is lower than the average voter turnout in the OECD of 69%.

 Broader public engagement in the decision-making process is also important for holding the government to account and maintaining confidence in public institutions.
 The formal process for public engagement in developing laws and regulations is one way to measure the extent to which people can become involved in government decisions on key issues that affect their lives.
-In Latvia, the level of stakeholder engagement in developing regulations is 2.4 (on a scale between 0 and 4); in line with the OECD average.
+In Lithuania, the level of stakeholder engagement in developing regulations is 2.4 (on a scale between 0 and 4); higher than the OECD average of 2.1.

 Health - Lithuania expand

 Most OECD countries have enjoyed large gains in life expectancy over the past decades, thanks to improvements in living conditions, public health interventions and progress in medical care.
-Life expectancy at birth in Lithuania stands at almost 75 years, five years below the OECD average of 80 years and one of the lowest in the OECD.
-Higher life expectancy is generally associated with higher health care spending per person, although many other factors have an impact on life expectancy (such as living standards, lifestyles, education and environmental factors).
+Life expectancy at birth in Lithuania stands at nearly 76 years, lower than the OECD average of 81 years.
+Higher life expectancy is generally associated with higher health care spending per person, although many other factors (such as living standards, lifestyles, education and environmental factors have an impact on life expectancy).

-When asked "How is your health in general?"
-43% of people in Lithuania reported to be in good health, much less than the OECD average of 69%.
-Caution is required in making cross-country comparisons as the assessment can be affected by factors as cultural background.
-Despite the subjective nature of this question, answers have been found to be a good predictor of people’s future health care use.
+When asked, "How is your health in general?" around 46% of people in Lithuania said they were in good health, less than the OECD average of 68%.
+Despite the subjective nature of this question, answers have also been found to be a good predictor of people's future health care use.
 Gender, age and social status may affect answers to this question.

 Life Satisfaction - Lithuania expand